 Salt therapy for breathing problems is said to have begun with Siberian salt mine workers in the later 1800s who had a surprisingly small number of respiratory problems compared to people around them with less salty professions.
 This is likely do to the salts ability to remove pathogens.

 Nowadays, you can find salt caves at various spas, and this salt cave experience is also trying to be re-created with the invention of Himalayan salt inhalers.
 Salt lamps are another smaller-scale way to bring the salt cave experience (and hopefully the health benefits) home.

 4. Mood Booster and Sleep Promoter

 Why are negative ions so great?
-You can’t taste, smell or see them, but they’re some impressive molecules.
-Once negative ions reach the bloodstream, they’re believed to produce biochemical reactions that increase levels of the mood chemical serotonin, helping alleviate depression, relieve stress and boost daytime energy.
-(8)
+You can’t taste, smell or see them, but they’re some very impressive molecules.
+Once a negative ion reaches the bloodstream, they’re believed to produce biochemical reactions that increase levels of the mood chemical serotonin, helping alleviate depression, relieve stress and boost daytime energy.

 1. Poor Return Policy